 Fees: The Japanese Tea Garden is free to visit

-The Japanese Tea Garden is located right next to Brackenridge Park and the San Antonio Zoo.
-You can find free parking in several areas around the tea garden, which is also just east of HWY 281.
-The tea garden is open 12 hours per day from 7am – 7pm.
+The Japanese Tea Garden is located right next to Brackenridge Park, and the San Antonio Zoo.
+You can find free parking in areas around the tea garden, which is just east of US-281.
+The tea garden is open 12 hours per day.

-It’s best to get there early in order to avoid the San Antonio heat, as well as the increase in foot traffic.
+It’s best to get to the garden early to avoid the San Antonio heat, as well as the increase in foot traffic.
 5pm seems to be the busiest time during the day.
-This area in general contains some of the best things to do in San Antonio.
-If you find it difficult to park near the tea garden there are more options throughout the area.
-I ended up parking off Red Oak both times and hiking through Brackenridge Park.
+This area (Brackenridge Park) contains some of the best things to do in San Antonio.
+If you find it difficult to park near the tea garden, there are more options throughout the park.
+I always find parking along Red Oak and hike through Brackenridge Park.

 - Host a special event

 - Learn the history

 These are some of the popular things to do at the tea garden.
 The space is frequently reserved for special events such as weddings.
 If the space becomes unavailable they will post a sign on the gate.

 The primary wildlife you will find at the tea garden includes ducks, birds, fish and cats.
 The upper trail that leads out of the garden may contain cats.
 Luckily, Abbey did not seem to notice them as we were hiking because she loves to chase cats.